-The majestic Place de la Concorde played an important part in French history.
-On many occasions, the square has been the place chosen for happy or sad national gatherings.
+The majestic Place de la Concorde played an essential part in French history.
+On many occasions, the square has been chosen for happy or sad national gatherings.
 One of the many prestigious stages of the Historical Axis, the square features a vast and elegant neo-classical ensemble from the 18th century.
-It connects the Tuileries Garden to the Champs-Elysées, and the Madeleine to Palais Bourbon.
+It connects the Tuileries Garden to the Champs-Elysées and the Madeleine to Palais Bourbon.

 The magnificence of place de la Concorde

 - from the Louvre and the gardens of the Tuileries

 - which are dominated by the famous Arc de Triomphe,